Skip to content

 Snapping

-When enabled, the Snap Setting allows you to collapse a divider by double clicking on it.
+When enabled, the Snap Setting allows collapsing a divider by double clicking on it.
 Depending on the setting used, the panel to the left, right, top, or bottom will be collapsed.

 Example: Snapping with AMIScript

-In this example we discuss how to get different charts popping up depending on the data filtering.
-We will again use the Country table to showcase the example.
+This example demonstrates how to get different charts popping up depending on the data filtering, using the Country table to showcase the example.

-First lets create a window with 4 panels as such:
+First create a window with 4 panels as such:

 The left panel contains two Text field - one for Continent and other for Region.
 The Continent text field will display the values in the Continent column in the Country table from the Country datamodel:

-Next, let's create a blender on the Country Datamodel called CountryFiltered which will contain the following script:
+Next, create a blender on the Country Datamodel called CountryFiltered which will contain the following script:

 1